akhilsahuji/blog/content/post/run-linux.md

 i wanted the same things too.

-so i plugged this my old external wd sata 140gb drive into pc.
+so i plugged my old external wd sata 140gb drive into usb port.

 >note: you should buy external ssd if you are buying.